hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/149_vedantism_2.md

 The Swami then traced in detail the influence of Indian thought on Europe and showed how at different periods Spain, Germany, and other European countries were greatly influenced by it.
-The Indian prince, Dârâ- Shuko, translated the Upanishads into Persian, and a Latin translation of the same was seen by Schopenhauer, whose philosophy was moulded by these.
+The Indian prince, Dārā- Shuko, translated the Upanishads into Persian, and a Latin translation of the same was seen by Schopenhauer, whose philosophy was moulded by these.
 Next to him, the philosophy of Kant also shows traces of the teachings of the Upanishads.
 In Europe it is the interest in